 Amarkantak is a small town, close to state border of Madhya Pradesh and Chattisgarh state.
 It is basically a unique biosphere reserve forest area, spread over hills of Maikal.
-In terms of tourism, Amarkantak is known for nature tourism and pilgrimage.
+In terms of tourism, It is known for nature tourism and pilgrimage.
 As surrounded by forest area and located in hilly region thus it is considered good for nature lovers.
-At the same time it is a popular pilgrimage site due to presence of ancient temples, origin of Narmada river, Sone river, its reference comes in Hindu holy books.
+At the same time it is a popular pilgrimage site due to presence of ancient temples, origin of oldest river of India called Narmada river, Sone river, its reference comes in Hindu holy books.
 Tourists mainly knows Amrakantak as a pilgrimage destination of Central India.
-Ancient name of Amarkantak was Riksha parvat.
+Ancient name of this hilly region was Riksha parvat.
 With this name, we can notices its reference in holy books of Hindus.
-It is not only the Narmada which arises from Amarkantak but many other rivers also have their origin from Amarkantak hills like Jwalawanti of Johila, the Mahanadi and the Amadoh, which is a major early tributary of the Godavari.
+It is not only the Narmada which arises here but many other rivers also have their origin from these hills like Jwalawanti of Johila, the Mahanadi and the Amadoh, which is a major early tributary of the Godavari.
 All rise from within the Amarkantak plateau.
 Among all the sacred rivers of India, the Narmada occupies a unique place.
 Legend has it that Lord Shiva blessed Narmada with unique purifying powers.
 Whereas to purify himself, a devotee requires taking one dip in the Holy Ganga, seven days' prayers on the banks of Yamuna and three days prayers on the banks of Saraswati, the mere sight of Narmada is enough.
 A charming folk tale describes the superiority of Narmada over Ganga.
 Once every year, after she herself is polluted beyond tolerance, Ganga visits Narmada dressed like a dark woman and takes a cleansing purifying dip in its waters!
 Narmada, which is more than 150 million years older than the Ganges River Ganga and is considered by many Hindus to be the most sacred for all the rivers of India, Amarkantak itself is sacred to the Hindus and is deemed to be a door-way to ‘nirwana’.

-Amarkantak sightseeing is ideally considered for one full day.
+Here local sightseeing is ideally considered for one full day.
 Most of the time, tourists, stay for one night in this destination.
 Amarkantak receives large number of tourists throughout the year.
 Being a pilgrimage destination, majority of them are Hindu devotees.
 Apart from being a pilgrimage destination, it is also a popular hill station.
 So for those who are interested in hill station pilgrim then it is the best option in Central India.
 Being origin of Holy Narmada river, devotees takes this place with great devotion and respect.
-While visiting Amarkantak we can see various temples, Kapildhara, Temple of Kalchuri era & Narmada Kund from where river Narmada originates and number of Ashrams.
+While visiting this destination we can see various temples, Kapildhara, Temple of Kalchuri era & Narmada Kund from where river Narmada originates and number of Ashrams.
 Hindu saints see this place with great respect and visits for meditation and feel the holiness of atmosphere.
 In addition to a holy place, forest area of Amarkantak generates the feeling of wilderness of surrounding.
 This valley is popular among Botanist for huge variety of medicinal plants.
 Some of them are rare by nature.
 After visiting temples and other holy places, tourists have chance to visit nearby villages to experience the tribal culture and their rituals.
 Surrounding villages are of Central India Tribes where we can see they life style, housing pattern, know about their livelihood, customs, rituals, social pattern etc. Being located in South-East of Madhya Pradesh, it shares border with Chattisgarh state in which Achanakmar Wildlife Sanctuary forest is another wildlife attraction for visitors.

 DISTANCE CHART